-VH-CAT will become the second flying Catalina in Australia, but the first to be operated from both land and water.
+The aircraft was ferried from Portugal to Australia in December 2008 and will become the second flying Catalina in Australia, but the first to be operated from both land and water.
 The other flying Cat is operated by the Historical Aircraft Restoration Society based at Albion Park, NSW, but currently operates as a land plane only.

-After a bit of work, including the removal of the water tanks used for fire fighting and some polishing up, the new-look VH-CAT will be ready to serve our community, not only as a flying memorial to the RAAF Catalina and other flying boat crews, but also as a "living" example from a by-gone era that will help educate present and future generations.
+After a bit of work and some polishing up, the new-look VH-CAT will be ready to serve our community, not only as a flying memorial to the RAAF Catalina and other flying boat crews, but also as a "living" example from a by-gone era that will help educate present and future generations.
 They will experience first hand what was perhaps the most romantic and graceful aspect of aviation history - the flying boat era.